-Our goal in this article is to offer an evolutionary re-framing of the three dogmas of RL that were identified by \cite{Abel2024-qj}.
-Many of the attempts we make towards this end are conceptual and agnostic towards the various implementation details with which an evolutionary logic can be realized.
-The works of Sz\'athmary and colleagues offer one comprehensive body of work that theorize various such mechanisms, but they are not the only one.
-For example, \cite{Dragoi2023-ci} draws on a similar Darwinian framework to suggest that the hippocampal networks are pre-configured to generate motifs of neural activity patterns that are subject to selection and modification via experience, in a direct analogy with the generation and selection of antibody sequences in the adaptive immune system.
-Alternatively, \cite{Pezzulo2016-lb} offer a model where the brain simultaneously hosts multiple representations of potential action sequences (``affordances``) that are competing before one ``survives'' and is executed in a continuous sensory-motor loop.
+Our re-framing is largely conceptual, agnostic to the implementation details by which an evolutionary logic might be realized in neural tissue.
+The works of Sz\'athmary and colleagues theorize one comprehensive body of such mechanisms, but not the only one.
+For example, \cite{Dragoi2023-ci} draws on a similar Darwinian framework to suggest that hippocampal networks are pre-configured to generate motifs of neural activity patterns that are subject to selection and modification via experience.
+Alternatively, \cite{Pezzulo2016-lb} offer a model where the brain simultaneously hosts multiple representations of potential action sequences (``affordances'') that are competing before one ``survives'' and is executed in a continuous sensory-motor loop.
+And \citet{Bramley2023-ws} argue that although higher cognition is usually thought too goal-directed for evolution's blind search, the growth of a world model is itself blind local variation and selective retention over concepts: a Darwinian search for theories within a single mind.
 For the purposes of the discussions below, any such neural paradigm that can accommodate replication with variation, along with competition and selection of some subset of these replicators \textit{within the lifetime of an individual}, meets the necessary criteria for our evolutionary re-framing of RL.